hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 {: .language-python}

-This is a [build file][ref-build-file], which for Snakemake is called a [Snakefile][ref-snakefile] - a file executed by Snakemake.
+This is a [build file][ref-build-file], which for Snakemake is called a Snakefile - a file executed by Snakemake.
 Note that aside from a few keyword additions like `rule`, it follows standard Python 3 syntax.

 Let us go through each line in turn: